Using digital traces to analyze software work: skills, careers and programming languages: Analyzing job advertisements

 \begin{quote} XXX is a home security and automation company that combines industry-leading technology and truly personal service to protect our customers.
 We're looking for a Devops Engineer to work alongside our small engineering team (currently around 6, depending on your definitions) building robust systems and processes.
 We'd like someone with strong AWS chops and experience with provisioning/config management tools (we currently use Ansible and Terraform).
 Some other nice points to have would be experience with managing monitoring or metric aggregation systems and PCI compliance.
 One notable feature to me is the transparency in the organization.
 The whys and hows of both the past and future are well communicated across most teams.
 The things we work on are clearly tied to goals, and ... \end{quote}

-The task requirements the LLM extracts, together with the SO tasks we match to them, are listed in Table~\ref{table:job_ad_example}.
+The job requirements the LLM extracts, together with the skills we match to them, are listed in Table~\ref{table:job_ad_example}.
 The procedure leads to plausible matches.
-The first job requirement, AWS (Amazon Web Services, a cloud computing service), is clearly closely related to the matched SO task, which contains several tags related to scheduling tasks, such as \emph{job-scheduling} or \emph{quartz-scheduler} and several amazon-specific tags such as \emph{aws-application-load-balancer} and \emph{amazon-athena}.
+The first job requirement, AWS (Amazon Web Services, a cloud computing service), is clearly closely related to the matched skill, which contains several tags related to scheduling tasks, such as \emph{job-scheduling} or \emph{quartz-scheduler} and several amazon-specific tags such as \emph{aws-application-load-balancer} and \emph{amazon-athena}.
 Also for the second job requirement, the identified match is plausible.
 Ansible and Terraform are two platforms for CI/CD (Continuous Integration and Continuous Delivery/Deployment) pipelines, which help automate the building, testing, and deployment of code.
-In this context, Maven is primarily used in Java and Kubernetes focuses on automating the deployment of containerized applications.
-For the third and fourth job requirements, the similarity to their matched SO tasks falls below the threshold value of 0.3.
-Yet, the job requirements and matched SO tasks are still related, albeit somewhat more weakly.
+In this context, Maven, which is primarily used in Java and Kubernetes, focuses on automating the deployment of containerized applications.
+For the third and fourth job requirements, the similarity to their matched skills falls below the threshold value of 0.3.
+Yet, the job requirements and matched skills are still related, albeit somewhat more weakly.
 In the third job requirement, metric aggregation systems are often used to monitor CPU or network loads, which support scalable real-time data processing.
-Similary, the PCI (Payment Card Industry compliance mentioned in the fourth job requirement covers security standards required when handling debit or credit card information.
-This typically involves the implementation of secure user authentication and authorization processes of the matched SO task.
+Similarly, the PCI (Payment Card Industry) compliance mentioned in the fourth job requirement covers security standards required when handling debit or credit card information.
+This typically involves the expertise in implementing secure user authentication and authorization processes related to the matched skill.